-LAKE BUENA VISTA, Fla. – Frette linens, Riedel crystal, Cristofle silver from France — and the chef still wears a traditional toque as he stops by tables to chat with diners.
+LAKE BUENA VISTA, Fla. – Italian linens, Riedel crystal, Cristofle silver from France — and the chef still wears a traditional toque as he stops by tables to chat with diners.

-With fair-weather clouds painted on the ceiling, soft lighting and a celestial harpist, Victoria & Albert’s serene dining room embodies a spirit of luxury and romance.
-Located at Disney’s Grand Floridian Resort & Spa at Walt Disney World Resort, it’s the only AAA Five-Diamond restaurant in Central Florida.
+With fair-weather clouds painted on the ceiling, soft lighting and a celestial harpist, Victoria & Albert’s dining room embodies a spirit of luxury and romance.
+Located at Disney’s Grand Floridian Resort & Spa at Walt Disney World Resort, it’s the only AAA Five-Diamond restaurant in Central Florida, and was named among the Top 5 restaurants in the United States in the 2014 Trip Advisor Travelers’ Choice Awards.

-With just 18 tables in the main dining room and the more private Queen Victoria’s Room with eight seats, you instantly know you’re in for a treat as your host and hostess start their butler-style service for guests ages 10 and older.
+Geared to diners aged 10 and older, there are just 18 tables in the main dining room and only eight seats in the more private Queen Victoria’s Room.
+Guests know they’re in for a treat as their host and hostess start butler-style service.
 Described as a nostalgic trip back in time when the ritual of dining out was civilized and lavish, Chef Scott Hunnel and his culinary team prepare modern American cuisine with the best-of-the-best from around the world.

-You’re handed a seven-course, seasonal menu, customized daily by Chef Hunnel.
-Here food is an art form, featuring vivid colors and textures, with exquisite wine pairings offered with each course.
+Diners are handed a seven-course, seasonal menu, customized daily by Chef Hunnel.
+Here, food is an art form, featuring vivid colors and textures, with exquisite wine pairings offered with each course.
 Hunnel is at the top of his game, and his standards rival those of the finest restaurants worldwide.
-He is friends with a farmer in Ohio who grows herbs and lettuces especially for the restaurant.
-And much of the early afternoon is spent on the phone with purveyors – “from fishermen on the boat to find out when bluefin tuna will be landing to the guy who grades and procures the finest caviars in the world,” said Hunnel.
+He is friends with local farmers who grow produce and deliver eggs to the restaurant.
+And much of the early afternoon is spent on the phone with purveyors – “from fishermen on the boat to find out when wild turbot will be landing to the guy who grades and procures the finest caviars in the world,” said Hunnel.

 The restaurant’s wine cellar has been recognized by Wine Spectator magazine with an “Award of Excellence.”
 With more than 700 selections on the menu and 4,200 in the cellar, the sommeliers can match any of Hunnel’s imaginative creations.

 The experience ends with the artful creations of Master Pastry Chef Erich Herbitschek, like a sensational soufflé or Plant City strawberry ice cream gâteau.
-Chocolate fans rhapsodize about the miniature chocolate pyramid with warm almond chocolate timbale and orange chocolate napoleon.
+Chocolate fans rhapsodize about the Tanzanian chocolate timbale with orange-scented milk chocolate gelato.

-To remember it all, a personalized menu is yours to carry home, along with a long-stemmed red rose for women.
+To remember it all, a personalized menu is given to guests to carry home, along with a long-stemmed red rose for women.

 Chef’s Table in the Kitchen

-Just when you can’t imagine another course, the evening ends.
+Just when diners can’t imagine another course, the evening ends.
 The experience lasts nearly four hours, the time filled with marvelous tastes and Hunnel’s banter between courses.
 For foodies, it’s never long enough.

 - Jackets are required for men (tie optional) and “dinner attire” for women.